grimreaperling/Database-Node/README.md

 # Database-project
+A simple database project for the curriculum design.
+## Function
+This web application will generate a list including all the suggested schools according to the grade the user inputs.
+## Front-end
 Use express-js framework to build the web application.
-## Function
-This web application will generate a suggesting school list according to the grade inputed.
-## Backfront
+## Back-end
-This application use mysql as a backfront.
+This application use mysql database as a backfront.